 Skip to main content

 Ever wonder if your baby is getting all the vitamins and nutrients she needs for healthy growth?
 What do the experts recommend?
 Do breastfed babies need a supplement?
 What about when baby begins to eat solids?
 There's a lot of information out there and we're here to make it easy for you to get answers.
 Babies will get most - but not all - of the vitamins they need from breast milk or formula.
 Breastfed babies will require vitamin D supplements.
-(See our Essential Nutrients for Babies chart for more details.)
+Learn why Vitamin D is important for infants.

 We've been busy gathering the facts from trusted sources like the American Academy of Pediatrics and the NIH.
 Of course, if you need a little extra support when it comes to supplements, its a good idea to speak to your Doctor.
 Here's to good health in your hive.